redsymbol/genstatic/README.txt

 Single and double quotes are equivalent in python, and they both interpolate.
 So you'll need to backslash-escape any special characters.

+Python has sequence and collection types as well - lists and dictionaries (associative arrays), etc.  You can certainly define variables of these types, even write arbitrary Python code to generate what you want.
+Dig deeper into the Python tutorial above if you'd like to know how to do this.